trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - The `Effect.runPromise` and `WebSocket` counts dropped in this snapshot because `EffectRpcClient` now owns its RPC/socket layer with `ManagedRuntime` and uses Effect's WebSocket constructor layer.
+- The raw `WebSocket` count increased in this snapshot because the adapter slice added focused tests and typed adapter names; production `websocket-adapter.ts` is now clean of `try`/`catch`, normal `Error`, and the previous constructor assertions.
+- The `new Error` count dropped because `websocket-adapter.ts` now throws `S.TaggedErrorClass` adapter errors.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.